cloudsimplus/cloudsimplus/README.md

 # How to use CloudSim Plus
 CloudSim Plus is a Maven project with some modules.
-The easier way to use the project is relying on some IDE such as NetBeans, Eclipse or IntelliJ IDEA.
+The easiest way to use the project is relying on some IDE such as NetBeans, Eclipse or IntelliJ IDEA.
 Accordingly, you can just check the gif below or see the complete instructions in the next sub-sections.

 ![Download and running CloudSim Plus Example using NetBeans](https://github.com/manoelcampos/cloudsim-plus/raw/master/cloudsim-plus-netbeans.gif)